13 Top-Rated Tourist Attractions of Budapest's Castle Hill

 Informative guided tours of the facility are available and often include a short concert afterwards.
 The museum also offers a first-rate program of recitals and concerts, with a focus on Hungarian music, ranging from folk music, gypsy music, and popular composers such as Liszt and Bartók.

 Where to Stay near Budapest's Castle Hill for Sightseeing

-We recommend these charming hotels a short hop from Budapest's magnificent Castle Hill:
+We recommend you look into the quality accommodations and hotel deals available at these charming hotels, each located just a short hop from Budapest's magnificent Castle Hill district.

 Tips and Tours: How to Make the Most of Your Visit to Budapest's Castle Hill

-- Tours: The Castle District is part of the three-hour Budapest City Walking Tour, a small-group led by an English-speaking guide, which also includes main sights across the city and a stop for coffee and Hungarian pastries.
-Castle Hill is the sole focus for the two-hour Private Walking Tour: Budapest Castle District, led by a private guide, who will show you the most important attractions along with medieval streets and some places tourists normally miss, enlivened by local history, folklore, and legends.
+- Walking Tours: The Castle District is part of a great three-hour small group Budapest City Walking Tour, led by an English-speaking guide, that takes in the main sights across the city, plus a stop for coffee and Hungarian pastries.
+Castle Hill is the sole focus of the two-hour Private Walking Tour: Budapest Castle District, led by a private guide and including the attraction's most important things to do.
+Along the way, you'll see preserved medieval streets plus some fascinating places tourists normally miss, all of it enlivened by local history, folklore, and legends.